prototypsthlm/Switchboard/README.md

 App Templates
 -------
-In app_templates you can find a template for a [Node Express](http://expressjs.com/) driven applications.
+In app_templates you can find a template for [Node Express](http://expressjs.com/) driven applications.
 Note that the app requires a npm install in the template app root directory followed by the configuration of API-keys as specified above.

 Tests
 -------